readthedocs/readthedocs.org/docs/guides/private-submodules.rst

 Azure DevOps
 ------------

+Azure DevOps does not have per-repository SSH keys, but keys can be added to a user instead.
-Azure DevOps has per-user keys, as long as the user has access to your main repository and all its submodules, Read the Docs can clone all the repositories with the same key.
+As long as this user has access to your main repository and all its submodules, Read the Docs can clone all the repositories with the same key.

 .. seealso::